YeagerCS/sneaker.js/README.md

 unsub(); // Call the subscriber to unsubscribe.
 ```
 And remember to subscribe to an examinable first, before completing operations with it.

+## Conclusion
+This documentation is not entirely finished, some function are not yet documented.
+You can check out the source code to possibly gain an understanding at https://www.npmjs.com/package/sneakerlib.